dlwicksell/nodem/README.md

-You will also need to create, or modify, a global directory file that maps one or more database segments to a data file on the remote server you want to connect with, noting that the prefix to the '-file=' argument in the example below must be NODEM, in order to match the $ydb_cm_NODEM/$GTCM_NODEM environment variable name that Nodem sets up for you, e.g.
+You will also need to create, or modify, a global directory file that maps one or more database segments to a data file on the remote server you want to connect with, noting that the prefix to the `-file=` argument in the example below must be NODEM, in order to match the $ydb_cm_NODEM/$GTCM_NODEM environment variable name that Nodem sets up for you, e.g.